raphaelschaad/notes/git-cheat-sheet.md

 1. `chore` Improve code base (internal tool, analytics, refactoring/formatting, etc.).
 1. `test` Improve code testing.
 1. `documentation` Improve code comment or documentation.
 1. `experiment` Do anything!
-Do not merge to master.
+Do not merge to main.

 For `<name>` be descriptive but keep it short.
 Use dashed-lowercase-multi-words (kebab case).